These soft Oatmeal Yogurt Cookies with raisins are the most healthy breakfast cookies for kids. Plus, they are easy to make dairy-free and egg-free.

 With two kids at school and lunchboxes to pack in the morning, these Oatmeal Yogurt Cookies became very convenient.

-They are great for kids’ morning tea, loaded with fulfilling proteins and fiber from Greek yogurt, oats, and peanut butter.
+They are great for kids’ morning tea, and loaded with fulfilling proteins and fiber from Greek yogurt, oats, and peanut butter.

 How To Make Oatmeal Yogurt Cookies

 It’s very easy to make a batch of these healthy oatmeal cookies.

 It’s a basic cookie recipe that consists of mixing your liquid ingredients into wet ingredients, which is nothing more difficult.